-- As IRC reminded the participants that as a group we need to address the English and school tutoring needs of the children and adults during their R&P and Case Management involvement.
-The provider continues to focus on recruitment of employers that offer on-the job training, career laddering, and mentorship/internship, and further community outreach.
-This is an ongoing effort. - Leon County Schools Coordinator, Jessica Chapman introduced her office's new ESOL Coordinator, Lisa Urban who will guide and support the coordinators at each of the schools.
-Ms. Urban will help the many new refugee students that have recently enrolled at Bond Elementary and Nims Middle School. - Ms. Urban will make frequent visits to the schools to check on the students who are learning English and keep the provider informed about the progress and critical challenges that need to be stressed.
-Ms. Urban seemed very enthused about her new position and is a welcome addition to the Task Force. - It was fortunate that Ms. Urban was able to meet the two FSU coordinators of the Migrant and Refugee Education Alliance (MREA), Liv McConnel and Samantha Kunin.
-This meeting generated a group discussion with the task force on the issues, challenges, and practices that are currently being addressed this school year. - It was mentioned that sixty students are enrolled at Bond Elementary and Nims Middle School with the numbers regularly increasing each month.
-This is a huge workload to these two schools as most of the Congolese Refugee population has moved to Holton Apartments.
+- It was fortunate that Ms. Urban was able to meet the two FSU coordinators of the Migrant and Refugee Education Alliance (MREA), Liv McConnel and Samantha Kunin.
+This meeting generated a group discussion with the task force on the issues, challenges, and practices that are currently being addressed this school year. - It was mentioned that sixty students were enrolled at Bond Elementary and Nims Middle School.
+This is a huge increase to these two schools as most of the Congolese Refugee population has moved to Holton Apartments.
 Formally the refugee students were primarily attending the public schools in the eastern part of the county.
 FSU tutors will be an asset to the students and teachers.
-Ms Urban and the leadership of MREA will be working in partnership to ensure that the transition of the students to their new schools is supportive to the teachers and students. - With the hiring of a new Vista employee the teachers and ESOL coordinators should notice the support with the regular scheduling of the tutors.
-Again, the task force members were reminded that all of the students are attending school for the first time regardless of their age.
+Ms Urban and the leadership of MREA will be working in partnership to ensure that the transition of the students to their new schools is supportive to the teachers and students.